bucketplus/ca-control-api-nodejs/Readme.md

-# About Bucket+
+# About Cloud Actions

-This Readme contains info to help developers build Bucket+ Standard Container Services.
+This Readme contains info to help developers build Standard Container Services for Cloud Actions.

 Standard Container Services import, export, modify, or analyze cloud-based objects.
 Standard Container Services must:
-1. Contain a valid Dockerfile
+1. Contain a valid Dockerfile.
 3. Contain a valid manifest.json file.
+4. Either take an input or produce an output or both.
 4. Use the Control API to send progress updates.

 # Dockerfile